Korean War Legacy Project

 Bio

 Don C. Jones joined the United States Army in 1946 to continue his education under the G.I.
 Bill Benefit.
 During childhood, he found himself very involved in music.
 This drew him to play instruments such as the clarinet and later the bassoon.
 In the United States Army, he served in the 7th Infantry Division Band in Korea, using the musical skills he had learned as a child.
 During his time in Korea, Don C. Jones was inspired to become a Christian missionary and continued his education to pursue seminary school.
-He later returned to Korea and lived there for 36 years.
+He later returned to Korea and lived there for 36 years from 1957 to 1993.

 Video Clips